aileks/exploring-senescence/README.md

 # Senescence Significance Testing

 ## Overview
 This repository contains code and data for analyzing cellular senescence through statistical significance testing.
-The project focuses on exploring the GenAge database, which catalogs genes associated with human aging and longevity.
+The project focuses on exploring the (GenAge human dataset)[https://genomics.senescence.info/download.html], which catalogs genes associated with human aging and longevity.

 ## Repository Structure
 - **Presentation.Rmd**: R Markdown presentation file containing the analysis and visualizations
-- **data/**: Directory containing the datasets
+- **data/**: Directory containing the dataset
   - **genage_human.csv**: Database of genes potentially associated with human aging and longevity

 ## Data Description